donghoney0416/DeFT-AN/readme.md

 ![DeFT-A_block](Sub-block_figure.png)

 Both experiments with the spatialized WSJCAM0 dataset and the spatialized DNS challenge dataset show that the DeFTAN outperforms the state-of-the-art models by a large margin in terms of most evaluation measures.
 Notably, the proposed method exhibits highly improved SI-SDR and PESQ values relative to those of the baseline models.
-The proposed method was also compared with the two-stage approach using ADCN for the first stage and TPARNfor the second stage (ADCN-TPARN).
+The proposed method was also compared with the two-stage approach using ADCN for the first stage and TPARN for the second stage (ADCN-TPARN).
 The single-stage performance of the proposed model is similar to that of the two-stage approach, but the 2-stage setting of the proposed model again outperforms ADCN-TPARN.

 ![Experimental_result](Exp_result.png)